-Supporting Objective 3: Enhance general public awareness of, and appreciation for, planetary system(s) exploration and support the Nation's educational initiatives.
+Supporting Objective 3: Enhance general public awareness of, and appreciation for, planetary system(s) exploration and support mathematics, science, and technology educational reform initiatives at the local, state, and national level.

-Contributing to the improvement of science education and the public understanding of science are goals of the Discovery Program and of the Office of Space Science as a whole.
+Contributing to the improvement of science education and the public understanding of science are explicit goals of the Discovery Program and of the Office of Space Science as a whole.
 The Discovery Program is committed to incorporating program elements directed toward informing the public and providing educational opportunities that support local, state, regional, and national educational objectives and reform efforts.